Circle CI

 testomatio_url

-- This will start a new pipeline in Circle CI.
-Please check that the job was successfully triggered and completed.
-After the job has finished a run report will be available on the Runs page of Testomatio.
+This will start a new job in Circle CI, please check that the job was successfully triggered and completed.
+After the job has finished, a run report will be available on Runs page of Testomat.io.